jiawei5131/ChronoShare/report.md

 The main idea of this project is using express js and mongoDB to implement a sharing economy application called ChronoShare.

+## Why express and mongoDB?
+"Express is a compact and flexible Node.js web application framework, it has a robust features can be used to develop a single-page, multi-page and hybrid Web applications."(1)
+Compared with using node.js, express can significantly reduce the cost of development, especially for lightweight applications.
+MongoDB is is a highly representative NOSQL, it is agile and scalable.

 Performance

 We Use ApacheBench to do the stress testing